zanoxolomngadi/ufo-sightings-expo/README.md

 ## Decisions worth Mentioning

 1. The application uses a flat component structure for fast simplified  development.
-The choice was made due to the create of a few components and a primary index(Used as Dashboard Screen).
+The choice was made due to the creation of a few components and a primary index(Used as Dashboard Screen).
    - This keeps the navigation simple to use.

 2. Single test file